malzarah/DW8086/Audience Profile/AudienceProfile.md

 ## Contributorship Statement
 *  Malik, Nishi, Vincent and Vishekha have contributed to the Audience Profile Task.
-*Malik:
+* Malik:
-*Nishi:
+* Nishi:
-*Vincent:
+* Vincent:
-*Vishekha: Added the content for Organization’s Details, Client’s Information and Organization Values and Mission
+* Vishekha: Added the content for Organization’s Details, Client’s Information and Organization Values and Mission.

 ## ProofReader statement
 Malik Alzarah is the proofreader of this document.